benfoxall/benfoxall.github.com/_posts/2013-08-28-phantomjs-webserver.md

  * [new branch]      master -> master</div>
 </pre>

-The example app should now be available on the reported url (in this case - [http://quiet-lowlands-5118.herokuapp.com](http://quiet-lowlands-5118.herokuapp.com)).
+The example app should now be available on the reported url (in this case: [http://quiet-lowlands-5118.herokuapp.com](http://quiet-lowlands-5118.herokuapp.com)).

 The example code is up on [github (benfoxall/phantomjs-oxfordshire-events)](https://github.com/benfoxall/phantomjs-oxfordshire-events).